ianhi/custom-ipywidget-howto/available-methods.md

-There doesn't seem to be a canonical list of all the functions availiable to Widget objects for either python or typescript. so here is a list of many functions with some questionable commentary by yours truly.
+There doesn't seem to be a canonical list of all the functions available to Widget objects for either python or typescript. so here is a list of many functions with some questionable commentary by yours truly.

 # typescript: